Meningioma treatment

 Active monitoring

-Active monitoring (also known as watch and wait) is frequently the treatment approach used for grade 1 meningiomas.
+Active monitoring (also known as watch and wait) is frequently the treatment approach for grade 1 meningiomas.

 If you’re on active monitoring, you’ll see your specialist for regular check-ups and MRI scans.
 This will usually be every 3, 6 or 12 months.